JamieBort/Portfolio-Website/administrative/README.md

 		|		|
 		|		+-- breakpoint_desktop - For implementing desktop breakpoint in the CSS file.
 		|
-		+-- host - For all things host related.
-		|
 		+-- api - For all api related logic.
 		|	|
 		|	+-- api_github - For implementing api calls to GitHub.
+		|
+		+-- backend - For all back end implementation.
+		|
+		+-- content - For modifying content.
+		|
+		+-- frontend - For all front end implementation.
+		|
+		+-- host - For all things host related.
+		|
+		+-- script - For all script related logic.
 		|
 		+-- Revamp2023 - The branch created to update the website in 2023.
 ```